-The Learning Space, The Event Space, and The Meeting Space will all be operated by Council, and the fourth pavilion, a waterside restaurant called Bare Witness, leased to a commercial operator.
+The Learning Space, The Event Space, and The Meeting Space are all operated by Council.
+The fourth pavilion, a waterside restaurant called Bare Witness, is leased to a commercial operator.
 The four distinct spaces are designed around a central amphitheatre and deck that juts out over the river.

 The Connection has been designed to be a vibrant place where neighbours can meet new people, take a class, learn something new or just hang out, and where visitors are attracted by its outstanding facilities, art and location.

-The Connection website has more information including a listing of what's on at The Connection.
+The Connection webpage has more information including a listing of what's on at The Connection.

 The Learning Space breaks new ground for library services with its focus on digital technology.
 In fact, there won’t be a (hard copy) book in the place.
 What The Learning Space will offer is a suite of digital resources and online collections including free Wi-Fi, a 3D printer, A0 plotter, die cutter, sound recording and rehearsal studios, photography and video equipment, and a digital classroom.
 Open interiors are designed to facilitate collaboration between staff and community members.
 It will also offer robotics and electronics workshops for all ages throughout the year.